If you are unable to connect to your hue bridge, there’s a few things we need to confirm first.

 For instance, if you have a modem/router combo going into another router, moving the bridge from the router to the modem/router combo can correct your connectivity issue.
 This can also the be case with switches or managed switches, moving the bridge directly into the router can also resolve the issue.

-3rd light is your portal/internet light, if it is flashing it means it is not making an internet connection or it is not reaching the meethue.com portal.
-In recent cases this can also mean Philips is performing maintenance and the portal may be temporarily unavailable.
+- Internet – 3rd light is your portal/internet light, if it is flashing it means it is not making an internet connection or it is not reaching the meethue.com portal.
+This can also mean Philips is performing maintenance and the portal may be temporarily unavailable.

 If the 3rd or Internet light on your hue bridge is flashing, first try unplugging the power from your bridge and router for 30 seconds and reconnect them.
 If it still does not come back, try moving the bridge to another ethernet port on your router and wait for about 5 minutes for everything to come back up.

 Your device connects to the hue bridge through your wireless network, please ensure your wifi is on on your device and that you are connected to the same wireless network coming from the router your bridge is plugged into.

 If you have multiple wireless networks such as a guest network, a 2.4ghz network, and a 5.0ghz network please try to connect to each network and then go into the hue application Settings/Find bridge and try to connect to your bridge again.
 The hue bridge will sometimes only be able to connect through one of these multiple networks.
 There is not a way to define which one the bridge appears on.
 You can also try disabling all other networks except the main one you want to use and try to connect again, it if connects this way try re-enabling these other networks and see if it remains connected.